PhotographyN00b/PhotographyN00b.github.io/_posts/2013-06-21-welcome-to-photography-n00b.md

 Hi!
 I&rsquo;m Akshay Kothari, currently a jobless bum with small amounts of interests in lots of things.
 And that&rsquo;s all about me!

-About this blog, it&rsquo; because I recently bought a Canon 1100D and have been clicking picture with the trial and error method, which, well, sucks.
+About this blog, it&rsquo;s because I recently bought a Canon 1100D and have been clicking picture with the trial and error method, which, well, sucks.
 So I looked around the internet and got overwhelmed with the huge amount of information that is out there.
 It gets confusing!

 So I&rsquo;ve decided to pick one aspect of the camera, research about it and put up a post about it over here.